SorinC6/Calculator/README.md

 # Calculator

-This project is written in Ecplipse.
+This project is written in Eclipse.

 A simple calculator whith easy code.
 Has a Swing built interface